Codeinwp/nivo-slider-lite/readme.txt

 which comes with email support and more features.

 Why Choose Nivo Slider?
-Nivo Slider is the best choice for a WordPress slider plugin because it is fast, inyuitive and super easy to use.
+Nivo Slider is the best choice for a WordPress slider plugin because it is fast, intuitive and super easy to use.
 Is not the most feature-rich plugin on the market, but if you need just a responsive slider that works, check it out!

 **Get more awesome features by upgrading to the full plugin:**